 - Once the bread has risen for the second time, remove the towel and bake in the preheated oven for 20-25 minutes until golden brown.

-- Remove bread from the oven and allow to cool for 10 minutes before slicing and serving.
+- Remove the bread from the oven and allow to cool for 10 minutes before slicing and serving.

 Notes